MR CHAMINDA SARANASURIYA

 He has an interest in laparoscopic colorectal resections, advanced colorectal endoscopy (GESA accredited) including endoscopic mucosal resections (EMR) or saline lift polypectomy, and colorectal cancer screening.
 Apart from this, his general surgical interests include hernia surgery, "lumps and bumps", and carpal tunnel surgery.

-Mr Saranasuriya's public appointments include Monash Health (Colorectal Unit, Dandenong Hospital), The Angliss Hospital, Upper Ferntree Gully, Yarra Ranges Health (Lilydale) and Frankston Hospital (Colorectal Unit).
+Mr Saranasuriya's public appointments include Monash Health - Colorectal Unit, Dandenong Hospital, Eastern Health - The Angliss Hospital, Upper Ferntree Gully, Yarra Ranges Health (Lilydale) and Peninsula Health - Frankston Hospital (Colorectal Unit).

-His private practice is based at Knox Private Hospital and the Mulgrave Private Hospital, Mulgrave.
+His private practice is based at Knox Private Hospital and Mulgrave Private Hospital, Mulgrave.

 Outside surgery, Mr Saranasuriya likes to spend time with his family, travelling, photography, and the history of vintage Nikon cameras.